-The Table of Application Components starting on page 8 (section D2a of the NOFO) lists which application components are required, as well as those that are conditionally required.
+The Table of Application Components within the "Prepare your Application" section of the NOFO lists which application components are required, as well as those that are conditionally required.
 For example, some components are included in the application depending on the type of applicant or the type of project.